Surrey Reserve Nest Information

 2022

 2022 was a year of changes.
-Res and Sur returned as usual in the fall, but a male intruder challenged Sur on November 12 – and that was the last time we saw Sur.
+Res and Sur returned as usual in the fall of 2021, but a male intruder challenged Sur on November 12 – and that was the last time we saw Sur.
 Ever the optimist, I’m hoping that Sur realized he couldn’t win against a younger, stronger opponent and chose to leave and find a new territory.
-Res and the new male were seen together a few days later, and seemed to be getting along (although the young male was as likely to try to grab her food as to bring her food gifts).
+Res and the new male were seen together a few days later and seemed to be getting along (although the young male was as likely to try to grab her food as to bring her food gifts).
 On December 23, we observed them doing some work on the nest, after which she flew off; that was the last time we saw Mom Res.
 A young female arrived at the nest at the end of December; there were several eagles around, so we’re not positive that she is the one who eventually became the new female here, but I think it’s likely.
 They did not prepare the nest or lay eggs this year – and it’s quite common for new pairs to have a “getting to know you” year before settling down, and both these adults appeared to have some gray shading on their white feathers initially, suggesting they are young.
 By late summer they were doing some work on the nest, before leaving for the salmon runs as most coastal eagles do in the fall; we agreed that they were no longer “new” and temporarily named them Surrey Male (SM) and Surrey Female (SF).
 There’s a lot more information on the forum here.
 We are hoping they will return – and perhaps raise a couple of chicks in 2023.

 Please join us on the Surrey Reserve Discussion Forum and share your observations, click below.